Part 17: Design Trajectories with Astrogator

 10. Select By tolerance.

-11. Click OK to close the Differential Corrector dialog box.
+11. Click OK to confirm your changes and to close the Differential Corrector dialog box.

-12. Click Apply to accept your changes and to keep the Properties Browser open.
+12. Click Apply to confirm your changes and to keep the Properties Browser open.

 Running the entire Mission Control Sequence